 What causes shoulder pain?

-Shoulder pain can result from a wide range of possible causes, including shoulder fractures.
-When your shoulder pain is accompanied by a “loose” feeling and lack of range of motion, it may be due to dislocation or instability.
+It can result from a wide range of possible causes, including shoulder fractures.
+When your pain is accompanied by a “loose” feeling and lack of range of motion, it may be due to dislocation or instability.

-A shoulder dislocation occurs when the top of the upper arm bone moves out of the shoulder joint socket.
-Because the shoulder joint is so mobile, it can be very easy to dislocate the bone from the socket.
+A dislocation occurs when the top of the upper arm bone moves out of the shoulder joint socket.
+Because this joint is so mobile, it can be very easy to dislocate the bone from the socket.
 The top of the upper arm bone (humerus) can partially or completely come out of the socket (glenoid).

-Shoulder instability develops when your muscles and ligaments are not strong enough to hold the shoulder bones securely in the socket.
-This can lead to multiple painful shoulder dislocations or prevent you from using the shoulder or lifting your arm.
+This condition develops when your muscles and ligaments are not strong enough to hold the shoulder bones securely in the socket.
+This can lead to multiple painful dislocations or prevent you from using the shoulder or lifting your arm.

 - Fall from a height